Standard Guitar Tuning | How to Tune a Guitar for Beginners

 If you’re a budding musician, you may be wondering how to tune your guitar and what you can do to keep it in tune.
 Even for more advanced players, there are some interesting things about tuning a guitar that you may not know.

-Standard tuning is the most common tuning so it’s good to begin learning what the standard tuning Hz frequencies are, the best kind of acoustic guitar tuner and how to tune with and without a tuner, while also looking after your guitar and it’s tuning keys.
+If you want to know how to tune a guitar, standard guitar tuning, EADGBE, is the most common tuning.
+It’s good to learn what the standard tuning frequencies are in Hz, how to tune with and without a tuner and how to look after your guitar and it’s tuning pegs.

 Standard guitar tuning Hz